Working Papers

 1. VIIRS and the Future of Night Lights Data in Economics (with Paul Brimble, Axel Ezimendi-Larrinaga, and Adam Storeygard)

-2. The Holy Dip: Religion, River Pollution, and Health Consequences in India (with Moogdho Mim Mahzab and Sheetal Sekhri)
+2. The Holy Dip: Religion, River Pollution, and Health Consequences in India (with Moogdho Mahzab and Sheetal Sekhri)

 3. Does Trade with Multinationals Induce Greener Production?
-Evidence from the Bangladesh Fashion Industry (with Kazi Iqbal, Moogdho Mim Mahzab, and Haruka Takayama)
+Evidence from the Bangladesh Fashion Industry (with Kazi Iqbal, Moogdho Mahzab, and Haruka Takayama)

 4. Caste Segregation and Spatial Misallocation in Village India (with Michael Neubauer and Shunsuke Tsuda)